LorennMarque/AI-Website-Builder/README.md

 ## Setup

 1. **Database Credentials:**
-   - Create a `.env` file in the `server` directory with the following format:
+   - Create a `.env` file in the `root` directory with the following format:
      ```
      DB_HOST=localhost
      DB_NAME=webuilder